 St. Patrick Festival at Irish American Heritage Center

-After the downtown parade, head north to the Irish American Heritage Center for one of the city’s biggest St. Patrick’s Day celebrations.
-The family-oriented St. Patrick Festival features traditional and contemporary Irish music and dance, food and drink for purchase, children’s activities, and vendors selling Irish gifts.
-Visit the center’s library, art gallery and museum for programming and exhibits, such as Irish language lessons, a genealogy workshop, and a book sale.
-Entertainment includes the Shannon Rovers Irish Pipe Band, The Chancey Brothers, Trinity Irish Dancers, and more.
+After the downtown parade, head to the northwest side to visit the St. Patrick’s Day Festival at the Irish American Heritage Center for one of the city’s biggest, family-friendly celebrations.
+This festival is great for kids and adults alike, and features traditional and contemporary Irish music and dance, Irish food and drink for purchase, children’s activities, and vendors selling Irish gifts.
+Entertainment includes the Academy of Irish Music, the Trinity Irish Dancers, Shannon Rivers, and more.